theship/jubu_site/docs/resume/index.md

 ##### 2017 - Present

-Our mission is to improve civic and employment opportunities through community building, and shared technology and information.
+Our mission is to improve civic engagement and employment opportunities through community building, and shared technology and information.
 We're a benefit corporation where I:

 * Manage and develop the frontend presentation layer
 * Develop narratives for early adopters and influencers